I don't think that defending a country against malware is a job for the military. This doesn't change when the aggressors (supposedly) wear uniform.

 The first stop for "cyberdefense" should be the commercial PC security suite developers with their anti-virus fight experience.
 Such companies exist in most larger Western countries.
 The Russia-based Kaspersky has ruined the CIA's day more than once when it began to deliver protection against its attacks while Western competitors appeared to collaborate.

-publishing this photo op of a clueless-looking soldier with lots of nonsense on computer screens.
+I'm still trying to figure out what "U.S.Cyber Command" wanted to tell us by publishing this photo op of a clueless-looking soldier with lots of nonsense on computer screens. |

 Let's assume we would be sensible enough to foster at least one such company in our country instead of allocating millions at incredibly inefficient efforts to the same ends in our uniformed bureaucracies.